nodejs/security-wg/tools/ossf_best_practices/passing_criteria.md

 > It is SUGGESTED that at least one dynamic analysis tool be applied to any proposed major production release of the software before its release.

-**Met**
+**Met.
 Infrastructure for running several different dynamic analysis tools is provided by the project.
-See: https://github.com/nodejs/node/tree/master/tools
+See: https://github.com/nodejs/node/tree/master/tools**

 > It is SUGGESTED that if the software produced by the project includes software written using a memory-unsafe language (e.g., C or C++), then at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
 If the project does not produce software written in a memory-unsafe language, choose "not applicable" (N/A).

-**Met**
-valgrind for c++
+**Met. valgrind for c++**